Charley Pride: 1980s and beyond

 Pride performed the national anthem before game six of the 1980 World Series.
 He also performed the national anthem at Super Bowl VIII and again at game five of the 2010 World Series, accompanied both years by the Del Rio High School JROTC Color Guard.

 On May 1, 1993, Pride became a member of the Grand Ole Opry.
 He celebrated his 25th anniversary of becoming a member with performances at the Opry on May 4 and 5, 2018.

 In 1994, Charley Pride published his book Pride: The Charley Pride Story.
-Pride spoke with John Siegenthaler on Nashville Public Television about the book and his childhood in Mississippi, the impacts of racism throughout his career, and his battle with depression.
+Pride spoke with John Seigenthaler on Nashville Public Television about the book and his childhood in Mississippi, the impacts of racism throughout his career, and his battle with depression.

 In 2016, Pride was selected as one of 30 artists to perform on Forever Country, a mash-up track of "Take Me Home, Country Roads", "On the Road Again", and "I Will Always Love You", which celebrates 50 years of the Country Music Association Awards.
 Pride released his first album in six years, titled Music in My Heart, on July 7, 2017.

 In 2020, the CMA announced that Pride would receive the Willie Nelson Lifetime Achievement Award at the 54th Country Music Association Awards in recognition of his work in the genre.
 The CEO of the CMA explained that "Charley Pride is the epitome of a trailblazer.
 Few other artists have grown country music's rich heritage and led to the advancement of country music around the world like Charley.
 His distinctive voice has created a timeless legacy that continues to echo through the country community today.
 We could not be more excited to honor Charley with one of CMA's highest accolades."